Barbara Haya, Ph.D.

 Berkeley Carbon Trading Project

-The Berkeley Carbon Trading Project, headed by CIEE Research Fellow Barbara Haya, combines interdisciplinary research with policy outreach focused on the effectiveness of carbon trading programs.
+The Berkeley Carbon Trading Project, housed at the Center for Environmental Public Policy (CEPP), combines interdisciplinary research with policy outreach focused on the effectiveness of carbon trading programs.
 The project is currently focused on California’s carbon offset program, which is expected to contribute substantially to how the state will achieve its emissions targets and to offer a potential model for other new offset programs around the world.